-Certain hot tub covers distributed by Sundance Spas, Inc., have a vinyl or SUNSTRONG[TM]/SUNSTRONG[TM] Extreme encasement.
-This vinyl or SUNSTRONG/SUNSTRONG Extreme encasement also referred to as the cover "skin" is attractive and durable.
-Regular monthly cleaning and conditioning (vinyl) is strongly recommended and may increase the longevity of your cover.
+Hot tub covers distributed by Sundance Spas, Inc., have a SUNSTRONGTM/SUNSTRONGTM Extreme encasement.
+The SUNSTRONG/SUNSTRONG Extreme encasement also referred to as the cover "skin" is attractive and durable.
+Regular monthly cleaning is strongly recommended and may increase the longevity of your cover.